jdan/Melopy/README.markdown

     >>> melopy.generate_minor_scale('C4')
     ['C4','D4','E4','F4','G4','A4','A#4']

     >>> # Calls iterate with the starting note and the pattern [4, 3]
     >>> melopy.generate_major_triad('A4')
     ['A4', 'C#5', 'E5']

     >>> # Calls iterate with the starting note and the pattern [3, 4]
     >>> melopy.generate_minor_triad('C5')
     ['C5', 'D#5', 'G5']

 All methods that return lists support choosing return types.
-The defualt return type is a list. example:
+The default return type is a list. example:

     >>> generate_minor_scale("A4","tuple")
     ('A4', 'B4', 'C5', 'D5', 'E5', 'F5', 'G5')
     >>> generate_minor_scale("A4","dict")